The New Approaches Framework

 Cultural Exchange

-Cross-regional cultural continuity supporting territorial trust.
+Cross-regional cultural continuity supporting trust, legitimacy, and longer-horizon political coherence.

 Water Infrastructure